lxgr-linux/pokete/wiki.md

 - Does not evolve

 #### Horny
-A teenaged unicorn in the middle of puberty.
+A teenage unicorn in the middle of puberty.

 ```
   ,